Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Introduction

+Regarding the specific technique used to achieve off-equilibrium feasibility, radial projection refers to agents' demands being converted into allocations by scaling of the overall demand vector to the boundary of the feasible region defined by the capacity constraints.
+This allocation method subsumes as a special case the allocation function introduced in~\cite{basar,hajek} for communication on a single-link unicast network, and for stochastic control of networks in~\cite{kelly} (readers may be refer to~\cite{SiAn15b} for a full implementation mechanism that uses a similar allocation concept in the unicast problem).

-The second contribution of this work is to demonstrate how the strong budget balance at NE property can be added to a non-budget balanced mechanism without significant difficulty (at least in this setup).
-In section \ref{secmechown} it is shown that with the proportional allocation idea it takes the exchange of one more signal to achieve this.
-This is in contrast to~\cite{demosmulticast,demosmulticorrection}, where significant effort has been made to ensure budget balance off equilibrium for feasible allocations, while feasibility isn't ensured off equilibrium.
+The second auxiliary property of the proposed mechanism and the final contribution of this work is to demonstrate how strong budget balance (SBB) at NE can be added to the non-budget balanced mechanism with the exchange of an extra signal (see Section~\ref{secmechown}).
+This is in contrast to~\cite{demosmulticorrection}, where significant effort has been made to ensure budget balance off equilibrium for feasible allocations, while feasibility itself isn't ensured off equilibrium.
+With the proposed modification, achieving SBB at NE becomes a relatively straightforward task.
+This is to be contrasted with the mechanisms proposed in~\cite{hajekvcg,johari2009efficiency} where SBB becomes a very difficult property to guarantee.